KristoferGab/reality-check/README.md

 ![Lighthouse for mobilde](assets/images/readme-img/lighthouse-results-mobile-reality-check.JPG)

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+After deployment the site has been tested on six different screen sizes with good and functional results:
+- Desktop Display hp 24" screen
+- Large laptop with 20" screen
+- Iphone 11 Pro
+- Huawei P20 Pro
+- Iphone SE
+- Iphone 8

+The site is also tested on multiple web browsers:
+- Chrome
+- Edge
+- Firefox
+- Safari

+### Safari Bugs

+After testing on Safari a few bugs were discovered:
+- The sites logos innerradius is squared insted of round.
+This is because the css command outline is not yet released.
+- When rotating the scaling of the detailed section is not correct and the iframes overlap underlying section.

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fkristofergab.github.io%2Freality-check%2F)
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - No errors were found when passing through the official [W3C (Jigsaw) validator](http://jigsaw.w3.org/css-validator/validator?lang=en&profile=css3svg&uri=https%3A%2F%2Fkristofergab.github.io%2Freality-check%2F&usermedium=all&vextwarning=&warning=1)

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+Issues mentioned under testing section related to Safari is yet to be fixed.
+The outline issue is deemed acceptable.
+However is the overlaping issue something that has to be handled in future release.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the main Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://kristofergab.github.io/reality-check/

 ## Credits